MackVali/creator_app/docs/async-habits.md

 * Once a match is selected, the async habit is marked as the right-hand card and its partner is marked as the left-hand card.
 A partner cannot be reused by another async habit.

 ## 3. Render paired cards
 * Paired cards render at half width: the partner keeps the original left offset while the async habit is positioned immediately to its right.
-Unpaired cards continue to span the full timeline width.
+Unpaired cards—including async habits that did not find anything else in their window—continue to span the full timeline width.
 * Async habit cards swap to their amber-tinted background, custom shadow, and warm border accents so they remain visually distinct beside the shared timeslot.

 Together these rules let async habits claim a dedicated column without disturbing the chronological flow of the schedule—they simply slide into the earliest overlapping project or habit while both cards share the same vertical timeline span.